Affiliate links on Android Authority may earn us a commission. Learn more.

 In typical Apple fashion, the Writing Tools feature lives in a sleek menu that users can access when selecting text.
 The user interface is minimalistic, modern-looking, and unintrusive.
 Through Writing Tools, AI can proofread, rewrite, summarize, create key points, generate a table or list, and adjust the text’s tone to become friendly, professional, or concise.
 Beyond smart replies in the Mail and Messages apps, Apple Intelligence’s Writing Tools, unlike Grammarly, can’t generate text from scratch based on user prompts.

 Once Apple Intelligence performs the requested action, the revised text will appear in a floating bubble.
 You can then copy the entire result, have it replace the original text, or select parts of it.
 While it’s generally intuitive to operate, I found it challenging to spot the changes it has applied due to the lack of visual cues in Safari.
-Some apps like Notes and Messages highlight the applied edits, so Safari could potentially follow suit in a future OS beta.
+Some apps like Notes and Messages highlight the applied edits, so Safari could potentially follow suit in a future OS update.

 For reference, Grammarly proactively scans the text and highlights errors, which you can individually address or ignore.
 Apple Intelligence goes for an all-or-none approach, designed to replace all your (selected) text instead of letting you go through the mistakes or suggested tweaks separately.